Quick Answer

 Why Solar Businesses Stall at 10 Installs Per Month

-The UK solar market is growing at a pace that should make every installer optimistic.
+I have been watching the solar market closely, and the UK solar market is growing at a pace that should make every installer optimistic.
 Installations hit 244,000 in 2025, and forecasts suggest 50% growth through 2026.
 The domestic market alone is expected to push total UK capacity from 20.85 GW to over 32 GW by 2031.
 There is no shortage of demand.
+Having worked with trades businesses scaling up their operations, I can tell you that solar is the opportunity, and the data backs it up.

 This playbook is not about marketing or sales.
-It is about the operational systems that let a solar business scale past that ceiling.
+It is about the operational systems, part of the broader digital transformation roadmap for UK trades businesses, that let a solar business scale past that ceiling.
 We will use Payaca as the backbone because it was built specifically for renewable energy installers, but the framework applies regardless of which FSM tool you choose.

 The Tools: Payaca, Xero, and Stripe